-The funding periods for the statutory benefits is now 28 years.
-This is expected to shorten as strong investment returns during 2019 and 2020 become more fully incorporated into the actuarial value of assets.
-As will be discussed below, we estimate that the OP&F may need to develop a modification to meet its 30-year plan in 2022 following the January 1, 2022 actuarial valuation as the actuarial assumed rate of investment return is reduced.
+The funding periods for the statutory benefits is now 25 years.
+This is expected to shorten as strong investment returns during 2020 become more fully incorporated into the actuarial value of assets but will likely increase due to poor 2022 investment return.
+We understand that the OP&F intends to reduce the actuarial assumed rate of investment return to 7.50%.
+Consequently, OP&F may need to develop a modification to meet its 30-year plan in 2022 following completion of the January 1, 2022 actuarial valuation.